Personal and Professional Growth

 - receive encouragement to make changes

-Register today and get ready to be your strongest self in 2024!
+Get ready to be your strongest self in 2024!
+All Resiliency Project monthly webinars are 12 noon CST.

 It’s not just wishful thinking, we all have the necessary "luck" to build resilience!
 Optimism is a critical element and can provide a buffer against stress and promote resilience.
 Maintaining a positive outlook doesn't mean ignoring the realities of life.
 It means reframing negative thoughts and focusing on the silver linings.
 Cultivate gratitude by regularly acknowledging the things you're thankful for.